 Andree resides in New Jersey with his wife, Laureen, and their six children.

-John Battelle is an entrepreneur, author, and journalist.
-In 2005, he founded and currently serves as Executive Chairman of the Internet media company Federated Media Publishing, which now ranks as one of the top properties on the web.
-John was also the Co-Founder, Executive Producer, and Program Chair of the Web 2 Summit, and Founder, Chairman and Chief Executive Officer of Standard Media International (SMI), publisher of The Industry Standard and TheStandard.com.
+John is also an entrepreneur, author and journalist.
+Best known for his work creating media properties, he was Chairman and CEO of Standard Media International (SMI), publisher of The Industry Standard and TheStandard.com.
 Prior to that, he was a co-founding editor of Wired magazine and Wired Ventures.

 Previously, John occupied the Bloomberg chair in Business Journalism for the Graduate School of Journalism at the University of California, Berkeley.
-He is an expert in the field of media and technology and has appeared on national and international news channels including CBS, BBC, CNN, PBS, Discovery, and CNBC.
-He was a founding Board member of the Online Publishers Association and served on the board of the IAB for three terms.
-He currently sits on the board of Acxiom Corp., a public company.
+John was a founding Board member of the Online Publishers Association and currently sits on the board of the Interactive Advertising Bureau.